Waiting time statistics for a double quantum dot coupled with an optical cavity: System and Model

 \section{System and Model}

 Our focus lies in the investigation of a system comprising a double quantum dot (DQD) coupled with an optical cavity (OC) \cite{khan2021efficient, xu2013full}, as depicted in Figure \ref{fig dqd-co}.
-The DQD can be conceptualized as two fermionic reservoirs (leads), each coupled to a potential well capable of accommodating a single fermion at any given moment.
-Within the Coulomb blockade regime, disregarding electron spin and focusing solely on its presence in the potential wells, the Hamiltonian describing the DQD is given by
+The DQD, highlighted in orange and black in Figure \ref{fig dqd-co}, can be modeled as two connected potential wells, each capable of confining a single fermion at a time.
+Additionally, each well is coupled to a particle reservoir, typically metallic leads, which can exchange free electrons by either donating or receiving them.
+In the Coulomb blockade regime, disregarding electron spin and focusing solely on its presence in the potential wells, the Hamiltonian describing the DQD is given by

 where $\ket{0}$ represents the Fock state denoting the absence of electrons ($Z=0$), the presence of an electron in the right dot ($Z=R$), or in the left dot ($Z=L$).
 Here, $\epsilon$ signifies the energy of the dots, and $t_c$ represents the coupling energy between them.
 Employing a transformation matrix